More Lessons for Grade 9 Math

-Videos, worksheets, games and acivities to help Algebra students learn about direct variation or direct proportion.
+Examples, solutions, videos, worksheets, and activities to help Algebra and Grade 9 students learn about direct variation or direct proportion.

 We often use the term direct variation to describe a form of dependence of one variable on another.
 An equation that makes a line and crosses the origin is a form of direct variation, where the magnitude of x increases or decreases directly as y increases or decreases.
 Direct variation and inverse variation are used often in science when modeling activity, such as speed or velocity.